Prahladind9/backend-v3/Java/InterviewPrep.md

 	- Implementing Localization

-- Handling Exceptions
+#### Handling Exceptions
 	- Within your control
 	- Outside your control
 	- try catch finally or try with resources
-- Working with Arrays and Collections
+#### Working with Arrays and Collections
+	-
+#### Working with Streams and Lambda expressions
+  	- Lambda experssions
+		- An anonymous function
+		- May take prarameters and return a value
+		- Treated like data: it can be passed to a method or stores in a variable

 ## New Features
 	- Project Loom; enhance concurrent programming via lighweight concurrency